duneroadrunner/SaferCPlusPlus/README.md

 It's a little bit tricky, but the `emplace_back()` call on the last line of the `main()` function is going to cause the constructor of `CMisbehaver1` to be invoked.
 But in its first line, the constructor seemingly causes its parent container to be deleted, making its own `this` pointer invalid.

-But because the parent container (i.e. the thing invoking the constructor) is an element of the library, it has run-time checks to ensure that its destructor is not executed while in the middle of one of its (non-static) member functions, like `emplace_back()` (or a contructor or the destructor).
+But because the parent container (i.e. the thing invoking the constructor) is an element of the library, it has run-time checks to ensure that its destructor is not executed while in the middle of one of its (non-static) member functions, like `emplace_back()` (or a constructor or the destructor).
 So in this case, rather than execute its destructor in the middle of the `emplace_back()` call, the program will terminate.

 Because constructors and destructors of dynamically (i.e. heap) allocated objects can only be invoked via elements of the library, those elements can (and do) ensure that the `this` pointer remains valid for the whole constructor/destructor call in all cases.